 Licensed and Trained Professionals

-Make sure your charter has licensed, professional trained mariners.
-They should also be equipped with safety equipment.
-The Aggressor yacht that I booked had an expert crew and was equipped with extensive safety equipment, making me feel a little better about traveling on my own.
+Make sure your liveaboard has licensed, professional trained mariners.
+They should also be equipped with safety equipment and an expert crew that is well trained.
+This was important in making me feel a little better about traveling on my own.